declanbarr/Iris-Data-Set-Project/README.md

 ```

-We can see that the first 4 columns contain the Sepal length, Sepal width, Petal length and Petal width.
+We can see that the first column contains the index number, followed by 4 columns containing the Sepal length, Sepal width, Petal length and Petal width, respectively.
 The last column contains the species or class of Iris flower.
+The first and last row is contained in index 0 and 149 respectively.

 The summary statisitics for the entire data set are:
 ```